 In addition to our exposure to commodity prices, we have significant exposure to increases in interest rates.
-As of September 30, 2005, we had approximately \$4.8 billion of consolidated debt, of which approximately \$3.3 billion was at fixed interest rates and approximately \$1.5 billion was at variable interest rates, after giving effect to existing interest rate swap arrangements.
+As of March 31, 2005, we had approximately \$4.2 billion of consolidated debt, of which approximately \$3.0 billion was at fixed interest rates and approximately \$1.2 billion was at variable interest rates, after giving effect to existing interest swap arrangements.
 We may from time to time enter into additional interest rate swap arrangements, which could increase our exposure to variable interest rates.
 As a result, our results of operations, cash flows and financial condition, could be materially adversely affected by significant increases in interest rates.

-Some of our executive officers face conflicts in the allocation of their time to our business.
+All of our executive officers face conflicts in the allocation of their time to our business.

-Some of our general partner's executive officers allocate their time among EPCO, Enterprise GP Holdings, TEPPCO and other EPCO affiliates.
+All of Enterprise Parent's general partner's executive officers will allocate time among EPCO, Enterprise Parent, TEPPCO Partners, L.P. and other EPCO affiliates.
 These officers face conflicts regarding the allocation of their time, which may adversely affect our business, results of operations and financial condition.